erangaeb/kargo-demo/hungary-compliance.md

-Okay, based on the provided summaries, here's a detailed summary of the Hungarian e-invoicing specification, including format guides and compliance requirements:
+Okay, based on the provided summaries and previews, here's a detailed summary of the Hungarian e-invoicing specification, including format guides and compliance requirements:

 **Overview:**

-Hungary has implemented a mandatory real-time invoice reporting system managed by the National Tax and Customs Administration of Hungary (NAV), known as Online Számla.
-The primary goal is to increase transparency and combat sales tax fraud.
-This system requires businesses to electronically report invoice data to NAV in real-time.
+Hungary has implemented a Real-Time Invoice Reporting (RTIR) system, known as NAV Online Számla, mandated by the National Tax and Customs Administration of Hungary (NAV).
+The primary objective is to facilitate VAT-related data reporting, increase transparency, and combat tax fraud.
+This system requires businesses to report invoice data electronically and in real-time to NAV.

-**Key Features and Requirements:**
+**Key Aspects:**

+*   **Governing Body:** National Tax and Customs Administration of Hungary (NAV)
+*   **Legislation:** Primarily based on Act CXXVII of 2007 on VAT.
+*   **Scope:**
-*   **Mandatory Reporting:**  All VAT-registered and resident taxpayers in Hungary are required to participate.
+    *   Applies to all VAT-registered and resident taxpayers in Hungary.
+    *   Initially focused on B2B transactions, but now includes B2C transactions.
+    *   Covers both VAT and VAT-exempt sales invoices.
-*   **Scope:** The system covers both Business-to-Business (B2B) and Business-to-Consumer (B2C) transactions, including cross-border transactions.
+    *   Includes cross-border transactions.
+*   **Mandate Timeline:**
+    *   Real-Time Information Reporting (RTIR) was effective from July 1st, 2018.
+    *   Mandatory real-time reporting for all B2C and B2B transactions from April 1st, 2021.
+*   **System:** NAV Online Számla (Online Invoice System)
+*   **Format:** XML is the required format for electronic invoices.
+*   **Transmission:** Invoices must be transmitted electronically to the NAV system in real-time.

+**Compliance Requirements:**

+*   **Registration:** Businesses must register with NAV to use the Online Számla system.
 *   **Real-Time Reporting:**  Invoice data must be reported to NAV in real-time.
-*   **Effective Dates:**
-    *   Real-Time Information Reporting (RTIR) was initially implemented on July 1st, 2018.
-    *   Mandatory reporting for all B2C and B2B transactions came into effect on April 1st, 2021.
-*   **Governing Entity:** The National Tax and Customs Administration of Hungary (NAV) is the responsible authority.
-*   **Objective:** The primary objective is to increase transparency and combat sales tax fraud.

-**Format and Transmission:**

-*   **Format:** Electronic invoices must be submitted in XML format.
-*   **Platform:** The reporting is done through the NAV Online Számla system.

-**Scope of Invoices:**

-*   **Inclusions:**
-    *   All B2B sales invoices, regardless of whether they include VAT or are VAT exempt.
-    *   All B2C sales invoices.
-*   **Exclusions (Initially):**
-    *   Exports
-    *   EU dispatches

-**Compliance Requirements:**

-*   Businesses must report invoice data electronically to the NAV system.
-*   The reporting must be done in real-time.
-*   The invoices must be in the specified XML format.
-*   All VAT-registered businesses in Hungary are subject to these requirements.

-**In summary, the Hungarian e-invoicing system mandates real-time reporting of invoice data in XML format to the NAV Online Számla system for all VAT-registered businesses, covering both B2B and B2C transactions.
-The system aims to improve transparency and combat tax fraud.**

-**Further Considerations (Based on general e-invoicing best practices, even if not explicitly stated in the summaries):**
+This means immediately after the invoice is issued.
+*   **Data Requirements:**  Specific data elements are required in the XML format, as defined by NAV.
+This includes details about the supplier, customer, invoice date, invoice number, items, quantities, prices, VAT rates, and VAT amounts.
+*   **XML Schema:**  Businesses must adhere to the XML schema defined by NAV.
+This schema specifies the structure and content of the XML file.

-*   **Digital Signature/Authentication:**  While not explicitly mentioned, it's highly likely that the XML invoices need to be digitally signed or authenticated in some way to ensure integrity and non-repudiation.
-This is a common requirement in e-invoicing systems.
+*   **Digital Signature (Likely):** While not explicitly stated in the summaries, it's highly probable that a digital signature is required for authentication and non-repudiation of the submitted invoices.
+This is a common practice in e-invoicing systems.  *Further research is needed to confirm this.*
-*   **Archiving:**  Businesses are likely required to archive the electronic invoices for a specified period, adhering to Hungarian accounting regulations.
+*   **Archiving:**  Businesses are responsible for archiving the electronic invoices according to Hungarian regulations.
-*   **Error Handling:**  The NAV system likely has mechanisms for handling errors in invoice submissions, requiring businesses to correct and resubmit erroneous data.
-*   **API Integration:**  Businesses typically integrate their accounting or ERP systems with the NAV Online Számla system via APIs to automate the invoice reporting process.
-*   **Penalties:**  Non-compliance with the e-invoicing regulations likely results in penalties.
+*   **Error Handling:**  Businesses must have processes in place to handle errors during the transmission and processing of invoices.
+*   **Exemptions (Limited):**  While the summaries don't explicitly detail exemptions, it's possible that certain types of transactions or businesses may be subject to different rules or thresholds.  *Further research is needed to confirm this.*

+**Format Guides (Based on XML):**

+*   **XML Structure:** The XML file must conform to the NAV-defined schema.
+This schema dictates the elements, attributes, and data types that are allowed in the XML file.
+*   **Data Elements:**  The XML file must include specific data elements, such as:
+    *   Supplier Information: Name, address, VAT number
+    *   Customer Information: Name, address, VAT number (if applicable)
+    *   Invoice Details: Invoice number, invoice date, due date
+    *   Item Details: Description, quantity, unit price, VAT rate, VAT amount
+    *   Totals: Net amount, VAT amount, gross amount
+*   **Encoding:**  The XML file must be encoded in a specific character encoding (e.g., UTF-8).
+*   **Validation:**  Before submitting the XML file to NAV, businesses should validate it against the NAV schema to ensure that it is well-formed and contains all the required data elements.

+**Important Considerations and Next Steps:**

+*   **Official NAV Documentation:** The most accurate and up-to-date information can be found on the official NAV website.
+Businesses should consult the official documentation for the latest requirements, schema definitions, and technical specifications.
+*   **Software Solutions:**  Many software vendors offer solutions that can help businesses comply with the Hungarian e-invoicing requirements.
+These solutions can automate the process of generating, validating, and transmitting XML invoices to NAV.
+*   **Digital Signature:**  Confirm whether a digital signature is required and, if so, the specific requirements for the signature.
+*   **Exemptions and Thresholds:**  Investigate whether any exemptions or thresholds apply to your business.
+*   **Testing:**  Thoroughly test your e-invoicing solution before going live to ensure that it meets all the requirements.

-To get a complete and accurate understanding of the Hungarian e-invoicing specifications, it's crucial to consult the official documentation provided by the NAV and seek advice from tax professionals familiar with Hungarian regulations.
+This summary provides a comprehensive overview of the Hungarian e-invoicing specification based on the provided information.
+However, it is essential to consult the official NAV documentation for the most accurate and up-to-date information.